wjoost/debian10-image-for-rock-pi-4/README.md

 include/configs/evb_rk3399.h and update /etc/fw_env.config in
 configure_debian.sh.

+## Rescue USB

 The image can be copied to an USB stick as well.
 The bootloader has been configured to look for a linux system on an usb stick first.
 This way a non-working system can be started from USB as long as the bootloader is still intact.
-However, you should build an extra image for USB (remove rockpi4.img.gz and call make again) for an USB stick.
-Otherwise you will get duplicate unique IDs.
+However, you should build an extra image for USB.
+Remove rockpi4.img.gz and call `make VGNAME=vgusbrescue rockpi4.img.gz`.
+Otherwise, you get duplicate uuids and volume group names.

 ## Login